datacarpentry/r-raster-vector-geospatial/episodes/08-vector-plot-shapefiles-custom-legend.md

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

- * Be able to plot multiple shapefiles using base R graphics.
- * Be able to apply custom symbology to spatial objects in a plot in R.
- * Be able to customize a baseplot legend in R.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.